stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 Finally we collect some design decisions for common patterns applied throughout the JOVE library:

-* Most of the Vulkan domain classes are instantiated via the API (and are often highly configurable), we make extensive use of the _builder_ pattern and/or static factory methods to create Vulkan components.
+* Most of the Vulkan domain classes are instantiated via the API and are often highly configurable.
+Therefore the _builder_ pattern and/or static factory methods are used extensively to create Vulkan components.
 However constructors are often package-private for testability.

+* Generally all classes are _immutable_ by default unless there is a compelling reason to provide setters and mutator methods.
+This usually simplifies the design and also has the benefit of mitigating risk for multi-threaded code (Vulkan is designed to support multi-threaded applications from the outset).
+In any case the Vulkan API is extremely well-designed (considering the limitations of defining abstract data types in C) and the majority of the components are immutable by design, e.g. pipelines, semaphores, etc.

+* JOVE components will follow the Vulkan naming convention.

 * Data transfer operations are generally implemented using NIO buffers since this is the most convenient 'primitive' supported by the JNA library.

-* Generally all classes are immutable by default unless there is a compelling reason to provide setters and mutator methods.
-This usually simplifies the design and also has the benefit of mitigating risk for multi-threaded code (and Vulkan is designed to support multi-threaded applications from the outset).
-In any case the majority of the Vulkan components are immutable by design, e.g. pipelines, semaphores, etc.

 ---